The Ph.D. Program in English

 All graduate students are also governed by the Graduate School of Arts and Sciences Policies and Procedures.

-The application deadline for the Ph.D.
-Program is January 2.
+The application deadline for the Ph.D. program is January 2.
 For applications, the general, analytical, and subject sections of the Graduate Record Examination are required.
 Application forms should be accompanied by a personal statement, a critical writing sample of not more than 20 pages, transcripts and three letters of recommendation, ideally from teachers who have recently evaluated the applicant's work.
 Requests for applications to the graduate program can be made through our online application page.
-For further information on the application process, email the Graduate School of Arts and Sciences.
-Or you can write to the following address:
+For further information on the application process, e-mail the Graduate School of Arts and Sciences.

-If you have specific questions about the English Department's doctoral program, email Laura Tanner.
+If you have specific questions about the English department's doctoral program, e-mail James Najarian.

 The Overall Program